DevExpress/dotnet-eud/interface-elements-for-web/articles/rich-text-editor/tables.md

 ---
 # Tables
- Rich Text Editor allows you to create and edit tables in documents.
+You can create and edit tables in documents.

-To insert a table click **Insert** tab and then click the **Table** button.
-In the displayed drop-down box select the required table size and click the corresponding square.
+Click the **Table** button in **Insert** tab to insert a table.
+Then select the required table size and click the corresponding square in the drop-down box.

 ![RichTextEditor-Tables-InsertTable](../../images/rich-text-editor-tables-insert-table.png)

-## Table Element Resizing
+## Resize Table Element
 Drag cell borders to change column widths or row heights.

 You can use [ruler](viewing-and-navigating/show-horizontal-ruler.md) markers to resize columns.

 ![RichTextEditor-Tables-Resizing](../../images/rich-text-editor-tables-resizing.png)

 ## Context Tabs
-When a pointer is in a table element, Rich Text Editor displays **Design** and **Layout** context tabs that allows you to customize table's design and layout settings.
+Use buttons in the **Design** and **Layout** context tabs to customize a table's design and layout settings.
+The tabs appear when a pointer is in a table element.

 ![RichTextEditor-Tables-DesignTab](../../images/rich-text-editor-tables-design-tab.png)